stevejburge/logtivity/readme.md

 ```

 == Changelog ==

+= 1.3.0 =
+* Added revision link to Post Updated logs.
+* Added Role to Content parameter for User Logged In and User Logged Out.

 = 1.2.0 =
 * Added context parameter to API calls to separate out Actions from Titles.